NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 increased the dimension 128; removed the drop out layer; prediction model quick check script 'i feel great' ; 'i don't feel well'--model works.

-## Data we ran
+## Data on which we ran Model

 ### Health News in Twitter dataset (UCI Machine Learning Repository
  https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ).
 The data was collected in 2015 using the Twitter API.
 It contains health news from more than 15 major health news agencies such as BBC, CNN, and NYT - so the majority fo the tweets are direct headlines from news sories published online.
 63K instances of titles have dates.
 Because of this, we will exaamine sentiment  and time series to see if sentiment changes.

+##Exploratory Datasets for Cleaning Analysis from Twitter

 ### Dataset 1 - Health specific tweets from TWitter API
 Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets were accessed from the Twitter API for over the past 7 days.
 Flu and Opioid were downloaded into seperate spreadsheets.
 Vaping was accessed and explored directly through the API.

-Flu and Opioid sets were examined by humand to lern more baout the nature of the tweets and to devise a cleaning strategy.
+Flu and Opioid sets were examined manually to learn the nature of the tweets and to devise a cleaning strategy.
 The following fields were Twitter were brought into the spreadsheet: the Tweet text, polarity, subjectivity, and location.
 In additon, the humans labeled each tweet as: 0 negative; 1 positive; or X as neutral or out of scope.

-#### Flu
+#### Flu (5K)

-#### Opioid
+#### Opioid (3K)
 The opioid set contains 5,001 tweets.

-#### Vaping
+#### Vaping (5K)

 Outcome: It quickly became aparant that Twitter data is very dirty and noisy - dirty in that not Tweets are contain incomplete words, user generated abbreivations for common words, sentences and phrases that are not complete thoughts, contains emojicons which are not easy to interrept into sentiment; noisy as in Tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set because they are duplicate.